asntech/intervene/README.md

 Cite Us
 =========
-If you use Intervene please cite us: ``Khan A. and Mathelier A., InterVene: a tool for intersection and visualization of multiple genomic region sets``
+If you use Intervene please cite us: ``Khan A. and Mathelier A., Intervene: a tool for intersection and visualization of multiple genomic region sets``